Using RankedVote

 Drag and Drop Ballots

-Voters can use a drag and drop ballot interaction for voting.
+Voters can use a "Drag and Drop" ballot type for voting.
 Voters simply move their most preferred candidate to the top of the list.
 Their second most preferred goes just under that first one and so on.
 Drag and drop is a simple, intuitive design that works particularly well on mobile devices.
 Try drag and drop ballots for yourself.

 Grid Ballots

 The "Grid" ballot type is a digital version of the paper ballot used in Maine, New York City, and Alaska.
 It's ideal for voter education efforts.
-It allows voters to practice ranked-choice voting prior to getting into the ballot box for real.
+It allows voters to practice ranked choice voting prior to getting into the ballot box for real.

 Grid ballots also work well for elections with large numbers of candidates (think 12 or more) where the drag and drop ballot can become tedious.